-There is no formal time limit for issuing a complaint to the EOC but the EOC can decide not to conduct an investigation if more than 12 months have elapsed since the alleged discriminatory act.
+There is no formal time limit for issuing a complaint to the EOC but the EOC can decide not to conduct an investigation if more than 12 months has elapsed since the alleged discriminatory act.

-It is not necessary for a complainant to lodge a complaint with the EOC first before commencing proceedings in the District Court but in practice most actions are commenced by complaint to the EOC.
+It is not necessary for a complainant to lodge a complaint with the EOC first before commencing proceedings in the District Court, but in practice most actions are commenced by complaint to the EOC.

-The District Court has broad powers to award remedies including:
+The District Court has broad powers to award remedies, including:

 Making an order that the employer not repeat or continue the discriminatory act or conduct.